cpark15/teditor/README.md

 Teditor is a simple text editor with basic functionalities.
 Currently, this text editor has the ability to:
 1. Open a file/Create a new file
-2. Read/Write to a file
+2. Read a file/Write to a file
 3. Search for characters/words in a file
 4. Highlight syntax for .c and .h files